JNRowe/cupage/doc/cupage.1.rst

 -------

 --version
-    show program’s version number and exit
+    Show the version and exit.

---help
-    show this help message and exit

 -v, --verbose
-    produce verbose output
+    Produce verbose output.

 -q, --quiet
-    output only matches and errors
+    Output only matches and errors.

+--help
+    Show this message and exit.

 COMMANDS
 --------